niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 Our investigation so far has shown that a very considerable portion of lexical words and lexical expressions are not found in the literary corpus as represented by [epsd2/literary][].
 Chances are that a good number of them will be found in literary texts that are currently not in [epsd2/literary][] or that are not even known today.
 However, the lexical corpus is likely to increase, too, and chances that the intersection between those two vocabularies will increase significantly seem slim.

-## 3.2 Digging Deeper
+## 3.2 Overlap in Lexical and Literary Vocabulary: Digging Deeper

-We can take our analysis several steps further by looking for *important* words,  or *rare* words, or by investigating the relative contribution of individual lexical and literary compositions to the intersection.
-The lemmas **šag[heart]N** and **igi[eye]N** appear in the lexical composition Ugumu (the list of body parts).
-They also appear in virtually every literary composition, because there are many common verbal and nominal expressions that use these lemmas.
-On the other hand, the list of stones includes the entry **{na₄}e-gu₂-en-sag₉** (with many variant writings), a very rare word that is know from the literary composition Lugal-e (or [Ninurta's Exploits](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.1.6.2&display=Crit&charenc=gcirc&lineid=c162.619#c162.619)) line 619 in the form **{na₄}en-ge-en**.
-Since part of this composition is about Ninurta assigning fates to many types of stones, there is a good chance that this particular match is significant - that the stone name is included in the list because it appears in Lugal-e, for instance.

-The sets used in the previous sections are not useful for such investigations.
-First, we have no idea where the words or expressions that match (or do not match) appear and second, we have no information about how frequent a word is or its importance in a particular composition.
+In order to research the relationship between lexical and literary material in more detail, we will look at individual literary texts.
+Which compositions have more and which have less overlap with the lexical vocabulary?

+Longer texts will have more vocabulary items (and Multiple Word Expressions) in common with the lexical corpus than shorter texts, but that does not mean much.
+For that reason we will look at measures of *lexical richness* and ask: are compositions that use a richer lexicon more likely to utilize lemmas found in the lexical corpus than composition with a lower lexical richness rank?

+This line of research has a pedigree that goes back to an article by M. Civil entitled: "Feeding Dumuzi's Sheep: the Lexicon as a Source of Literary Inspiration" (in *Language, Literature, and History: Philological and Historical Studies presented to Erica Reiner*, F. Rochberg, Ed.
+American Oriental Society, 1987.)
+In this article, Civil argued that various Sumerian literary texts use enumeration, listing words from a particular semantic field, often with explanatory or interpretative notes.
+Compositions that include such sections are [*Nanše and the Birds*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.4.14.3&display=Crit&charenc=gcirc#) (bird names), [*Home of the Fish*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.5.9.1&display=Crit&charenc=gcirc#) (fish names), [*Dumuzid Inana W*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.4.08.23&display=Crit&charenc=gcirc#) (plant names; this is the text edited by Civil in his 1987 article), *Ninurta's Fields* (field names), [*Išme-Dagan and Enlil's Chariot*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.2.5.4.09&display=Crit&charenc=gcirc#) (names of chariot parts), *Lipit Eštar and the Plow* (names of parts of a plow), [*Šulgi R*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.2.4.2.18&display=Crit&charenc=gcirc#) (boat parts), and [*Ninurta's Exploits*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.1.6.2&display=Crit&charenc=gcirc#) (stone names).
+Each of the examples listed above addresses an area of the lexicon (birds, fish, field names, etc.) to which (part of) a lexical composition is specifically dedicated.
+Whether, in such cases, the source of literary inspiration was the Sumerian lexicon at large, or, more specifically, the particular lexical composition listing such names remains to be seen in each particular case.

+For our purposes, the approach will be somewhat more generalized.
+The vocabulary items that will be compared between the lexical and literary corpus are not restricted to one semantic field, but will include verbs, Noun - Verb expressions, and any other type of lexeme (or Multiple Word Expression) that we may encounter.

-In order to address such questions we will use a Document Term Matrix (DTM): a huge matrix, where each row represents a lexical or literary composition (Document) and each column represents a lemma (Term).
-The number of columns will thus equal the number of individual lemmas available in our corpus.
+In order to address these questions we will use a Document Term Matrix (DTM): a huge matrix, where each row represents a literary composition (Document) and each column represents a lemma (Term).

 In order to do so we will use the Pandas  `groupby()` and `aggregate()` commands again to represent each composition (lexical or literary) as one long string of lemmas.
-We will use the data representation where lemmas in lexical expressions are connected by underscores.
+We will use the data representation where lemmas in Multiple Word Expressions are connected by underscores, so that each MWE is treated as a unit.

 Once we have the data represented this way we can use `Countvecorizer()` from the `sklearn` package to create the DTM.
-The `countvectorizer()` function essentially vectorizes a document by counting the number of times each word appears.
+The `Countvectorizer()` essentially vectorizes a document by counting the number of times each word appears.
 In an artificial example we can vectorize the sentences (documents)

-> **lugal[king]N e[house]N du[build]V/t**
+> lugal[king]N e[house]N du[build]V/t
 >
->  **lugal[king]N egal[palace]N du[build]V/t**
+> lugal[king]N egal[palace]N du[build]V/t

 as follows: